JolonB/JolonB.github.io/index.md

 <img src="assets/img/sdi.png"/>

 <p>
 SDI-12 is a wired communication protocol used for low-powered, environmental sensors.
-Unfortunately, I was unable to find any open-source hardware implementation of this protocol, so needed to create something myself.
-The circuit I designed allows for conversion between UART and SDI-12, which allows almost any microcontroller to communicate with an SDI-12 sensor (with the proper software implementation).
+Unfortunately, I was unable to find any open-source hardware implementation of this protocol, so I needed to create something myself.
+The circuit I designed allows for conversion between UART and SDI-12, which means almost any microcontroller can communicate with an SDI-12 sensor (with the proper software implementation).
 </p>
 </div>